 Shirt – Start by measuring the circumference of your neck.
 This number will determine what shirt collar you’ll buy.
-Next you’ll want to get your sleeve size by measuring from your shoulder to about a quarter inch past your wrist.
-The reason for this is because you want part of your shirt to show when you have your suit jacket on.
+Next, you’ll want to get your sleeve size by measuring from your shoulder to about a quarter inch past your wrist.
+The reason for this is that you want part of your shirt to show when you have your suit jacket on.

 Final Step – The last step you’ll need to take is to pay your friend back for buying the cloth tape measure.
 Getting your suit measurements has never been easier!